 Most car accident lawsuits will be based on negligence, or the other party’s failure to exercise a reasonable standard of care while operating a vehicle or using common roads.
-The initial investigation by your insurance company and attorney will help to prove that the other party acted carelessly and/or violated traffic laws.
-To prevail in a negligence lawsuit, the injured must show the defendant did not meet this standard of care; this negligence caused the accident; and the breach of this duty caused their injuries.
+The initial investigation by your insurance company and attorney will help to prove that the other party acted carelessly or violated traffic laws.
+To prevail in a negligence lawsuit, the injured must show the defendant did not meet this standard of care, this negligence caused the accident, and the breach of this duty caused his or her injuries.
 Potential defendants may include negligent drivers, reckless drivers, intoxicated drivers, passengers, pedestrians, or bicyclists.

 If a defect in the vehicle contributed to the accident, the injured party may have a claim against the manufacturer of the vehicle or one of its parts.
 In some cases, the manufacturer will be liable, regardless of negligence, for injuries sustained as a result of faulty design, manufacturing, or labeling.
 To prevail, the plaintiff must prove that the defect occurred during the manufacturing process and contributed to their injury.
 In most cases, expert testimony and analysis will be required to determine whether the defect manifested during the manufacturing process or after the vehicle was purchased.
 Successful lawsuits will require the plaintiff to show:

 Some claims against manufacturers have been based on defective tires, seatbelts, airbags, accelerators, brakes, and engines.

 In some cases, faulty construction, design, or maintenance of roads can contribute to accidents.
 Some common causes include: